bowrango/gigabug/content/posts/fwwebb.md

 +++
-title = 'highschool engineering' date = 2024-10-29T19:13:53-04:00
+title = 'high school engineer' date = 2024-10-29T19:13:53-04:00
-draft = true
+draft = false
 +++

-Recalling on some work I did in highschool.

-I did some programming but didn't truly start until college.
-I mostly made CAD models.
+I started CAD before programming.
+Highschool lunches were spent in the computer lab.

-Designed a fiber optic cable layout for an F.W.
+Freelance design for fiber optic layouts of an F.W.
 Webb warehouse.

-Const
+That led to a summer gig designing HVAC layouts for residential and commerical.
+I got caught playing the balloons tower defense stratedy game and got banished to the warehouse for a couple days.
+It was fun painting the office, though.
+Once I stacked up extra cardboard and took a nap underneath the staircase.